 This is a single activity session plan from The Lifeskills Handbook.
-There are 61 activity sessions in this book and this is Activity 24.
-The book is available from our resources section where you’ll also find downloadable storybooks, booklets and posters to help you in your work.
+There are 61 activity sessions altogether.
+The handbook is available from our resources section where you’ll also find downloadable storybooks, books and posters to help you in your work.

 Purpose of activity:

 To share ideas about children’s rights and responsibilities